pavanchhatpar/pavanchhatpar/README.md

 ### Hi there 👋

-I am a graduate student at Northeastern University.
-I'm working towards my Master's degree in Computer Science specializing in Data Science and Artificial Intelligence.
+I am a recent graduate from Northeastern University, with a Master's Degree in Computer Science specializing in Data Science and Artificial Intelligence.
 <br/><br/>
-Currently, I'm walking into my last semester of grad school.
-I did Data Science internships at Honeywell and Wayfair while enrolled in grad school, where I contributed to projects using NLP and Survival Analysis using Deep Learning.
+Currently, I work at Honeywell, where I help various internal business groups solve their problems using Data Science.
+As a part of the Data Science team, I promote best practices in Data Science development.
 <br/><br/>
-Outside of internships and curriculum, I have a keen interest in research topics related to NLP and Deep Learning; I'm open to collaborations on any of these topics.
+I have a keen interest in research topics related to NLP and Deep Learning.
+I explain concepts to myself by coding the methods proposed in various research papers.
+<br/><br/>

 <!--
 **pavanchhatpar/pavanchhatpar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.